 The agrarian and industrial revolutions each transformed civilisation by reorganising what humans and their tools do - but in every case, humans remained the coordinating intelligence that directed the system.
 The integration of artificial intelligence is different in kind: for the first time, a new autonomous agent is entering the picture, capable of replacing human coordination at a scale and pace without precedent.
-Because AI systems can replicate at near-zero marginal cost, the terms on which they are adopted lock in rapidly through self-reinforcing dynamics - and whether these dynamics will concentrate gains or distribute prosperity depends on the conditions under which AI enters the economic game.
-So does whether the costs - environmental and social - are accounted for at each step or allowed to accumulate out of sight.
+A capability that proves itself in one setting may be replicated across a sector in months, with no redevelopment between copies, and the terms on which it is adopted lock in just as fast, through self-reinforcing dynamics.
+Whether those dynamics concentrate gains or distribute prosperity depends on the conditions under which AI enters the economic game.
+So does whether its costs are carried or pushed out of sight, whether the people and inputs it draws on are recognised, and whether anyone can see how it works or has a say in how it changes.

-Shaping those conditions is the central design challenge of our time, and the purpose of the AI Commons Framework.
+Shaping those conditions is the central design challenge of our time, and the purpose of the AIC Framework.

 The Interaction Layer